grafana/grafana/docs/sources/administration/image_rendering.md

 #### Install in Grafana docker image

-This plugin does not currently work if it is installed in Grafana docker image.
+This plugin does not currently work if it is installed in the Grafana Docker image.
 Since you are already running Grafana in a container it's suggested you run the image renderer in a container as well, see [Remote rendering service](#remote-rendering-service) for reference.

-If you still want to install the plugin in the Grafana docker image we provide instruction for how to build a custom Grafana image, see [Installing using Docker](/installation/docker/#custom-image-with-grafana-image-renderer-plugin-pre-installed).
+If you still want to install the plugin in the Grafana docker image we provide instructions for how to build a custom Grafana image, see [Installing using Docker](/installation/docker/#custom-image-with-grafana-image-renderer-plugin-pre-installed).

 ### Remote rendering service